NavSous/Human-Expression-Detection/README.md

 To train the model, adjust the settings for the training in main.py, and run the file.

-To test the model, go to the file test.py, and insert the path to any full color image into the correct location in the file:
+To test the model, go to the file test.py, and insert the path to any RGB image into the correct location in the file:

 ```
 im = load_image('./individual_test/your-file-name.extension')